MichaelRoberts214/solo/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  The name of this product is The Beholder.

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  The target market for this product is anyone who wants to visualize their audio.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  The beholder is an audio visualizater application intended to be sleek and easy on the eyes.
+Features such as monochrome and colorblind mode will enable optimal user experience, whereas different visualization patterns will be available as well.

 ## Problem ##
   > Describe the problem your product solves.

+  This application hopes to solve the problem of the boredom of just listening to music and staring at the audio player.
+This app will give the user intuitive options to give the most effective user experience.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  This product solves the problem by providing audio visualization based on user settings.
+The settings menu will be easy to use yet unobtrusive.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  "Our aim is to provide the smoothest user experience possible.
+We won't let the app stand between you and your goals of simple relaxation." -Boyzter Uhs

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  Getting started is easy: just install the app and move your favorite songs into the beholder folder.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  "I appreciated how I never felt lost when navigating the app." -John Fakename

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  The Beholder will show you your audio cleanly and up to your expectations.
+Install and enjoy today!